developer-portal/content/tech/database/sqlite/about.md

 If you prefer using GUI, the [Sqliteman][sqliteman] application enables you to construct your SQL queries using visual tool.

-If you are new to SQL databases and like to know more, you can visit a [W3CSchools SQL tutorial][sql-tut], which should give you a nice head start.
+If you are new to SQL databases and would like to learn more, you can visit a [W3CSchools SQL tutorial][sql-tut], which should give you a nice head start.

 [sqliteman]: http://sqliteman.yarpen.cz/ "Sqliteman home page"